Unraveling and Becoming // A Multi-Teacher Journey Through The Omer

 Mindful Relationships, Interweaving Connection as a Foundation for Life

 Our lives are inherently relational.
-Neuroscientist Matt Lieberman writes about the ways in which we’re social beings, with areas of brain activity reflecting the way we mirror others, empathize with the pain of loved ones, and experience the pain of social disconnection.
-Poet David Whyte often speaks to the “conversational nature of reality,” expanding our concept of relationality beyond interpersonal and into the realm of relationship with life itself.
+Biologically, we’re social beings, with areas of brain activity reflecting the way we mirror others, empathize with the pain of loved ones, and experience the pain of social disconnection.
+Mystics across cultures seem to understand this, and expand our concept of relationality beyond interpersonal and into the realm of relationship with the divine, and with life itself.
 Our Jewish tradition teaches that we are co-creators in life, through our intimate relationship with the divine and with the divine in each other.

-In this mindful exploration of the relationality in our lives, we’ll encounter both how mindfulness can deepen and enhance the human relationships in our lives, and how our practice helps us taste the true nature of our relationship with life, the divine, herself.
+In this mindful exploration of the relationality in our lives, we'll be joined guest teacher, Gayle Karen Young, to examine how we can become more rooted, more porous, and more connected.
+We’ll encounter both how mindfulness can deepen and enhance the human relationships in our lives, and how our practice helps us taste the true nature of our relationship with life, herself.

 SESSION 7 || Malchut: Embodiment, Leadership, and Becoming